thejeffreystone/hassio_addons/acurite2mqtt/README.md

 This is a `space separated` list of device id's that are desired to be received and processed.
 Any devices that are not in this list will be ignored (if whitelist_enables is set to true).

+### Option: `expire_after`

+This is a `integer` value that will set an individual sensor entity to `unknown` if no payload is received within the specified seconds.
+The default value of 0 disables this feature.

 ### Option: `units`